 The $2 billion Shanghai factory is Tesla's first overseas factory and will help the automaker avoid steep import tariffs by building vehicles locally.
 The new factory will be equipped with production lines for both batteries and electric cars.

 Reuters reported earlier this month that Tesla plans to start production at its China factory as early as this month, but it is not clear if that will happen yet.
 Tesla is still not sure if it will meet its production targets because of uncertainties around orders, labor and suppliers, according to Reuters.

 Tesla CEO Elon Musk speaking at a groundbreaking ceremony for the Shanghai Gigafactory in Jan 2019.
 (Photo: Reuters)

 Tesla intends to produce at least 1,000 Model 3s each week from the Shanghai factory by the end of this year, as it tries to boost sales in the world's biggest auto market.
 Tesla eventually aims to build 500,000 vehicles annually at the factory.

 Tesla has a big advantage over its competitors, including BMW, Mercedes Benz and Ford by being able to produce vehicles in China and avoid import tariffs.
-Five of the top 10 vehicles sold from the U.S. to China last year were from BMW and Mercedes-Benz models.
+Five of the top 10 vehicles exported from the U.S. to China last year were from BMW and Mercedes-Benz models.

 In 2018, BMW exported over $8 billion worth of vehicles from its Spartanberg, South Carolina plant, with many of them shipped to customers in China.
-The vehicles are subjected to China's import tariffs levied against the U.S. since they are are built on U.S. soil.
+The vehicles are still subjected to China's import tariffs levied against the U.S. since they are built on U.S. soil.

 Mercedes Benz imports the popular GLS and GLE SUVs from its plant in Tuscaloosa, Alabama.
 Together, Mercedes and BMW exports make up around 57% of all vehicles shipped to China with the most popular being the BMW X5.